-(e) Being present when the qualified patient takes the medication prescribed pursuant to this Act.
 "Participating, or entering into an agreement to participate, in activities under this Act" does not include doing, or entering into an agreement to do, any of the following: diagnosing whether a patient has a terminal disease, informing the patient of the medical prognosis or determining whether a patient has the capacity to make decisions; providing information to a patient about this Act; or providing a patient, upon the patient's request, with a referral to another health care provider for the purposes of participating in the activities authorized by this Act.

-Claims byAny governmental entity that incurs costs resulting from a person ending the person's life under this Act in aGovernmental Entitypublic place has a claim against the estate of the person to recover the costs and reasonable attorney's feesfor Costs Incurred.related to enforcing the claim.
+Claims by Governmental Entity for Costs Incurred.
+Any governmental entity that incurs costs resulting from a person ending the person's life under this Act in a public place has a claim against the estate of the person to recover the costs and reasonable attorney's fees related to enforcing the claim.